 Description

-DESCRIPTION: the war memorial stands at the entrance to the churchyard of the Church of St Peter and St Paul, c 28m to the north-west of the north porch.
-It comprises a single-step base, a trapezoidal plinth and a shaft which tapers in rectangular section to a Celtic wheel-head cross with interlace ornament.
-The north-west face of the plinth bears the First World War dedication and is inscribed 'REMEMBER BEFORE GOD OUR / MEN WHO HAVE LAID DOWN THEIR / LIVES FOR THEIR COUNTRY IN THE / GREAT WAR 1914 - 1918'.
-Below are the names of the five men who died.
-On the plinth's south-west face is the Second World War dedication that reads '1939 - 1945' with the names of the two men who died inscribed below.
+Located at the entrance to the churchyard of the Church of St Peter and St Paul, approximately 28 meters to the north-west of the north porch, the memorial features a single-step base, a trapezoidal plinth, and a shaft that tapers in rectangular section to a Celtic wheel-head cross adorned with interlace ornament.
+The north-west face of the plinth displays the First World War dedication, inscribed with the words 'REMEMBER BEFORE GOD OUR / MEN WHO HAVE LAID DOWN THEIR / LIVES FOR THEIR COUNTRY IN THE / GREAT WAR 1914 - 1918', along with the names of five men who died.
+The south-west face of the plinth bears the Second World War dedication, reading '1939 - 1945', with the names of two men who died inscribed below.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.